 - Add peeled and quartered potatoes to a large pot and cover with water.
-Sprinkle in ½ tsp salt.
+Sprinkle in ½ teaspoon salt.
 Bring to a boil and cook until potatoes are fork tender (about 10-15 minutes).
 Drain the water and bring potatoes back to the pan2 pounds Yukon gold potatoes

 - Gently warm up the unsweetened coconut milk on the stove or in a microwave (this allows the milk to mix with the potatoes better and makes them fluffy)½ cup unsweetened and plain coconut milk

-- Add the vegan butter, warmed milk, 1 tsp salt to the potatoes and mash them however you'd like.
+- Add the vegan butter, warmed milk, 1 teaspoon salt to the potatoes and mash them however you'd like.
 For a more whipped mashed potatoes, use an electric hand mixer.
 Don't over mash or mix the potatoes as it will make them gummy.½ cup unsweetened and plain coconut milk, ¼ cup vegan butter, 1 teaspoon salt

 - Serve with an easy vegan gravy